Google Pixel Buds Reviewed for Performance and Quality

 Ease of Use

-The MSRP for the Google Pixel Buds is $159.00.
-We believe you would be able to find the buds on sale for a little bit cheaper if you search the internet.
-Are they worth that price tag, however?
-We think if you’re an Android and Google fan, you’ll like the features that you’ll have access to with the Pixel Buds.
-Access to the Google Assistant is a huge benefit for a lot of people and that alone might make the hefty price tag worth it for some users.
+We think if you’re an Android and Google fan, you’ll like the features that you’ll have access to with the Google Pixel Buds.
+Access to the Google Assistant is a huge benefit for a lot of people, and that alone might make the hefty price tag worth it for some users.

 -One-touch control for audio